MarijnKoesen/esp32_p1meter_mqtt/README.md

 All metrics are send to their own MQTT topic.

-By default the ESP8266 sends out all data received by the P1 meter, but this is modifieable in the settings.h.
+By default the ESP8266 sends out all data received by the P1 meter, but this is modifieable in the settings.hpp.

 ```cpp
 /**